 Mexican Fiesta Soup with Roasted Tomatillo and Cilantro Pesto

-A piquant soup exudes flavors culled from the Mexican kitchen, from a cumin-laced broth to a roasted tomatillo and cilantro pesto.
-Cilantro's pungent fragrance partners well with fruity tomatillos in a lively pesto.
+This piquant soup exudes flavors culled from the Mexican kitchen, from a cumin-laced broth to a roasted tomatillo and cilantro pesto.
+The cilantro's pungent fragrance partners well with fruity tomatillos in the lively pesto.
 The mixture offsets the spiciness of the cumin and jalapeno in this delectable soup.

 - Servings: 4

 Photography: Formula Z/S